 Where Do Jewelers Buy Their Gold?

 Medium and small jeweler companies buy their gold from gold suppliers and wholesalers.
 However, prominent jewelers purchase gold directly from refineries or gold mines and process gold.
-In addition, jewelers can purchase gold from the following entities:
+In addition, jewelers can buy gold from the following entities:

-2. Gold Refineries: Refineries process raw gold into a valuable form for jewelers, usually gold bars or grain.
+- Gold Refineries: Refineries process raw gold into a valuable form for jewelers, usually gold bars or grain.
 They typically source their gold from mines directly or from recycled sources.

-3. Gold Mines: Some more prominent jewelers and manufacturers may have direct relationships with mining companies, especially if they regularly require large amounts of gold.
+- Gold Mines: Some more prominent jewelers and manufacturers may have direct relationships with mining companies, especially if they regularly require large amounts of gold.

-4. Recycled Gold: Jewelers can also obtain gold by recycling old or broken jewelry.
+- Recycled Gold: Jewelers can also obtain gold by recycling old or broken jewelry.
 Customers often sell or trade in their old gold jewelry, which can be melted down and reused.

-5. Small Gold Dealers: These entities trade in gold and other precious metals.
+- Small Gold Dealers: These entities trade in gold and other precious metals.
 They can be a source for jewelers, especially those dealing in vintage or estate jewelry.

 My research shows that most small jewelry companies (82%) procure their gold directly from gold suppliers.
 These suppliers can include large wholesalers dealing in bulk gold products and bullion banks that trade large quantities of gold and other precious metals.
-In addition, these sources often provide gold in forms immediately useful to jewelers, such as gold bars or grains.
+In addition, these sources often provide gold in forms that are immediately useful to jewelers, such as gold bars or grains.

 Prominent, presumably larger jewelers, can handle gold in large quantities.
 As a result, they sometimes bypass gold suppliers and directly establish contacts with gold mines and refineries.
 This likely allows them to have a more streamlined supply chain and possibly negotiate better prices due to the volumes involved.